Stern Castle: Merchants' estate dominated Irvington's skyline

 Robert Stearns' obituary in the Dec.
 16, 1954 issue of The Irvington Gazette newspaper recalled the time of the Gilded Age scions of the village.

-Isaac Stern is shown in a 1901 oil-on-canvas portrait by artist Léon Joseph Florentin Bonnat.
+| Isaac Stern is shown in a 1901 oil-on-canvas portrait by artist Léon Joseph Florentin Bonnat.
 (The Museum of the City of New York) |

-Again harking back to Stearns’ youth, the paper recalled: “[Isaac Stern] was not alone in Irvington in this manner because there were usually two or three other yachts such as Conrad Matthiessen’s ‘Inga,’ Dr. William Lanman Bull’s ‘Sayonara’ and Tracy Dows’ ‘Margaret’ at anchor along the Irvington shore, while the turnout of [horse-drawn] carriages for the arrival of the late afternoon express [train] from New York was truly something to behold.”
+Again harking to Stearns’ youth, the paper recalled: “[Isaac Stern] was not alone in Irvington in this manner because there were usually two or three other yachts such as Conrad Matthiessen’s ‘Inga,’ Dr. William Lanman Bull’s ‘Sayonara’ and Tracy Dows’ ‘Margaret’ at anchor along the Irvington shore, while the turnout of [horse-drawn] carriages for the arrival of the late afternoon express [train] from New York was truly something to behold.”

 A 1908 report in the same paper referred to a fox hunt as having taken place at Cedar Lawn.

-This hand-drawn 1891 map shows the outline of August C. Richards' Ridgeview estate -- soon to be rebuilt and renamed Cedar Ridge by new owner Isaac Stern.
-The estate stretched east from North Broadway about a block north of Main Street and encompassed some 99 acres to its eastern terminus at Peter Bont Road.
-Original owner August Richards name is misspelled on the map.
+This hand-drawn 1891 map shows the outline of August C. Richards' Ridgeview — within a decade of being rebuilt and renamed Cedar Ridge by new owner Isaac Stern.
+The estate stretched east from North Broadway about a block north of Main Street and encompassed some 99 acres to its eastern terminus at today's Mountain Road.
+Original owner August Richards' surname is misspelled on the map.
 (Frederick W. Beers, David Rumsey Map Collection) * Click here for links to dozens of other Gilded Age stories by this author |

 Comments